BRO-Fedka/IslesAssault/README.md

 * [VK](https://vk.com/islesassault)
 ___
 ## :clipboard: Changelog:
+### 1.3.0v - Interface update
+* "About" page added.
+* Tanks movement was reworked.
+* Airsips and ships control was reworked.
 #### 1.2.2v - Background update
 * Now, all server may have their own ( .svg preferably) images for main menu background.
 #### 1.2.1v - Game server relief update